lcarlier/EasyMock/README.md

 Parameters not recognised by EasyMock (e.g. -I, -D) are given to the parser responsible for parsing the header file.
 Usage:
-  ./EasyMockGenerate [OPTION...]
+./EasyMockGenerate [OPTIONS...]

+OPTIONS are:
-  -i, arg              Input header file
+-i <header>            Input header file.
-  -o, arg              Output directory
+-o <directory>         Output directory.
+--cwd <directory>      Change to the directory passed on this parameter before running the parser.
-      --mock-only arg  Mock only the function specified in this parameter.
+--mock-only <function> Mock only the function specified in this parameter.
+--generate-types       Generate the used type instead of including the original header.
+                       When using this option, the original header (i.e. the header given to -i) doesn't need to be used when compiling the mock.
+                       The generated functions signature will not contain any function attribute unless the --generate-attribute option is used.
+                       Can be used several times.
+--generate-attribute   Generate the function attribute if the function has been declared with it.
+                       E.G. if a function has been declared with the format attribute, give the parameter "--generate-attribute format" will generate the code __attribute__((format(x, y, z))) where x, y and z are the parameters given to the format attribute.
-                       Can be used several times
+                       Can be used several times.
-  -h, --help           Print usage
+-h, --help             Print usage.
 ```

 As stated in the help, the parameters not recognised by EasyMock will be passed
-to the parser responsible of parsing the header file.
+to the parser responsible for parsing the header file.
 Currently, the parser is
 LLVM.
 Typically, the same compile flags (such as `-I` and `-D`) that are given
 to compile the source file including the header that is being mocked in the
 production code should be given as extra parameters to EasyMock.